SokanRed/cse341-W1-Pers-Assign/README.md

 Create a GitHub repository
 Use npm init to start a new node project from scratch Create a web server
 Create a route in your server that will return your the name of someone you know.
 If requested through the browser, you should see this data on the screen as shown in the image below:

+Personal notes:

+LOCALHOST:

+"host": "localhost:8080",
+"basePath": "/",
+"schemes": [
+"http"
+],

+RENDER:

+"host": "sokanred341-personal-assignment.onrender.com",
+"basePath": "/",
+"schemes": [
+"https"
+],